PyconUK/2015.pyconuk.org/content/events/careers-clinic.md

  * What does it actually take to secure a job you will love in the Python sector?
  * Aside from being a good programmer – what skills do you need to be able to demonstrate?

-The session will be followed by a CV clinic, where Tony will provide expert insight in to how potential employers view your CV, and how to maximise your chances of getting your foot in the door.
+The session will be followed at 12:30 by a CV clinic, where Tony will provide expert insight in to how potential employers view your CV, and how to maximise your chances of getting your foot in the door.

 #### About Tony